Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Seedlings are very vulnerable and require close attention and care to ensure a healthy plant in the long run.
 This includes 16 hours of light per day, even watering, and good airflow.

 Fertilization can begin around week 1-2 at a reduced strength.
-We also recommend sprouting your seeds in an organic seed starter mix rather than potting mix.
-This nutrient-deficient material is ideal for allowing young plant roots to form.
+We also recommend sprouting your seeds in seed starter mix rather than potting mix for the best germination results.
+These mixes are fluffy and have no large pieces, making them ideal for sprouting seeds.

 Jalapeño seedling care:

-Light: Indoor grow lights at 12-24″ above leaves (depending on light power) for 16 hours per day.
+• Light: Indoor grow lights at 12-24 inches above leaves (depending on light power) for 16 hours per day.

 Adolescent Stage (3-4 weeks)